ethicalhackingplayground/bxss/README.md

         Set the concurrency (default 30)
   -header string
-        Set the custom header (default "User-Agent") -parameters
+        Set the custom header (default "User-Agent") -headerFile string
+    	Path to file containing headers to test -parameters
         Test the parameters for blind xss
   -payload string